-We are working with ten housing developments to shape the health of communities, and to rethink how health and care services can be delivered.
-This programme offers a golden opportunity to radically rethink how we live – and takes an ambitious look at improving health through the built environment.
+We are working with ten housing developments across England to shape the health of communities, and to rethink how health and care services can be delivered.
+The programme offers an excellent opportunity to unite public health, NHS providers and commissioners, planning and housing development to plan and build healthier places.

 In the NHS Five Year Forward View, a clear commitment was made to dramatically improve population health, and integrate health and care services, as new places are built and take shape.
 This commitment recognised the need to build over 200,000 more homes in England every year, and invited Expressions of Interest from developments across the country.